Carrie Isaac: Education

-Isaac is a supporter of charter schools and opposes the idea of critical race theory.
+Isaac is a supporter of charter schools and opposes uncensored education, labeling it as critical race theory.

+Voting rights

+Isaac proposed to eliminate all polling places on college campuses.
+She cited safety concerns and political violence.
+She has made several posts in support of other forms of Voting Restrictions as well.

 Personal life

 Isaac resides in Wimberley, TX.
 She and her husband, Jason, have two children.